Mini-XML 4.0 Programming Manual

 parent Parent node or MXML_NO_PARENT

-whitespace 1 = leading whitespace, 0 = no whitespace
+whitespace true = leading whitespace, false = no whitespace

 string String